HEASARC/sciserver_cookbooks/xmm/analysis-xmm-epic-reprocessing.md

 [<tt>emproc</tt>](https://xmm-tools.cosmos.esa.int/external/sas/current/doc/emproc/index.html) and [<tt>epproc</tt>](https://xmm-tools.cosmos.esa.int/external/sas/current/doc/epproc/index.html) are highly flexible tasks, which allow the user to perform a wide range of customized reduction tasks.
 Some [<tt>emproc</tt>](https://xmm-tools.cosmos.esa.int/external/sas/current/doc/emproc/index.html) examples are listed below.
 The same customized reduction tasks can be performed for the EPIC-pn as well, just by substituting [<tt>emproc</tt>](https://xmm-tools.cosmos.esa.int/external/sas/current/doc/emproc/index.html) with [<tt>epproc</tt>](https://xmm-tools.cosmos.esa.int/external/sas/current/doc/epproc/index.html) in the commands.

+In the cells below the commands to run each SAS task have been commented out.
+If you wish to run the commands uncomment the relevant cells.

 - If you want to reduce only one of the cameras (EPIC-MOS1 in the example):

     <tt>emproc selectinstruments=yes emos1=yes</tt>